Standards

 1. structural components including visible foundation and framing.

-2. methods used to inspect the under-floor crawl space
+1. methods used to inspect the crawl space.

 5.1 THE INSPECTOR SHALL: